kevindoyleie/vhi-design-patterns/README.md

 ### Real-time examples

-All implementations of `java.lang.Appendable` are infact good example of use of Builder pattern in java. e.g.
+All implementations of `java.lang.Appendable` are in fact good example of use of Builder pattern in java. e.g.

-`java.lang.StringBuilder#append()` [Unsynchronized class]
+`java.lang.StringBuilder#append()` [Un-synchronized class]

 `java.lang.StringBuffer#append()` [Synchronized class]